intel/llvm/clang/docs/DPCPPToolsRFC.md

 *Table: Pros and cons to evaluate design choice to decide whether fat object should contain LLVM IR or SPIR-V IR*

-Clang-offload-packager will be used to embed device code into the host code.
+`clang-offload-packager` will be used to embed device code into the host code.
 Following changes will be added to the packager.
 A new offload kind (SYCL_OFK) will be made available for SYCL offloads.
 We should have the ability to package SPIR-V based device binaries in the offload section of any given binary.
 These device binaries will be packaged as normal with the packager and placed within the given section.
 New image kinds will be added to represent such binaries.

-## SYCL offload support in clang-linker-wrapper
+## SYCL offload support in `clang-linker-wrapper`

-The clang-linker-wrapper provides the interface to perform the needed link steps when consuming fat binaries.
+The `clang-linker-wrapper` provides the interface to perform the needed link steps when consuming fat binaries.
 The linker wrapper performs a majority of the work involved during the link step during an offload compilation, significantly reducing the amount of work that is occurring in the compiler